Whales from Chinese aquarium starting retirement in Iceland

 REYKJAVIK, Iceland (AP) — A pair of seasoned performers received a warm welcome Wednesday in Iceland, where the two beluga whales that previously lived at an aquarium in China will help populate a sanctuary for formerly captive marine mammals.

-Conservations celebrated when a plane carrying the whales, named Little Gray and Little White after the colors of their skin, touched down at Iceland's Keflavik International Airport.
+Conservationists celebrated when a plane from Shanghai carrying the whales, named Little Gray and Little White after the colors of their skin, touched down at Iceland's Keflavik International Airport.

-"The whales did well on the flight and are in good shape," logistic expert Sigurjon Sigurdsson said after the 12-year-old females landed.
+"The whales did well on the flight and are in good shape," logistic expert Sigurjon Sigurdsson said after the 12-year-old females were on the ground.

-The whales, expected to reach 35 -50 years in age, will be the first aquatic animals to inhabit the sanctuary for cetaceans off Iceland's southern coast.
-Their home will be a 32,000-square-meter sea pen (344,445-suare-foot) at a pristine creek called Klettsvik, accessible by whale-watching boats.
+The whales, expected to reach 35 to 50 years of age, will be the first aquatic animals to inhabit the sanctuary for cetaceans off Iceland's southern coast.
+Their home will be a 32,000-square-meter (344,445-square-foot) sea pen at a pristine creek called Klettsvik, accessible by whale-watching boats.

-They currently weigh about 900 kilos (1,980 pounds), with a strong appetite for herring - which was an essential airplane snack for the not-so-frequent flyers.
+The whales currently weigh about 900 kilos (1,980 pounds) and have strong appetites for herring - which was an essential airplane snack for the not-so-frequent flyers.

 Little White and Little Gray were captured in Russian waters and sold to Changfeng Ocean World aquarium in Shanghai some 10 years ago.
 Beluga whales are native to the Arctic Ocean, not the North Atlantic surrounding Iceland.
 The International Union for Conservation of Nature estimates that 135,000 mature Beluga whales live in Arctic waters.